|Christopher D. Wagner

 St. Augustine (St. Johns County)

 Christine Chapman is a philanthropist who has devoted herself to many organizations in support of St. Augustine.
-She earned both her master’s degree in educational leadership and bachelor’s degree in special education K-12 from the University of North Florida.
+She earned both her master’s degree in educational leadership and a bachelor’s degree in special education K-12 from the University of North Florida.
 A longtime resident of St. Johns County, she worked for 20 years at FSDB in both the classroom and administration.
 Her community experience includes service on many nonprofit boards, including the Junior Service League of St. Augustine (past president), Kids Bridge (past president), Community Hospice of Northeast Florida, Flagler Hospital, and Limelight Theatre.
 She is married to Steve Chapman, owner of All American Air-Conditioning and Heating.
 In 2010, she and her husband established the All American Air Charitable Foundation, and she serves as president of the board.
-Appointed by the governor February 10, 2014; term ends November 13, 2017.
+Appointed by the governor February 10, 2014; reappointed for a term beginning October 4, 2018 and ending November 13, 2021 (subject to Florida Senate confirmation).

 |Linda C. DiGonzalez